BartvLaatum/GreenLight-Gym2/README.md

 ## Summary

-**This repository is a reimplementation of the high-tech greenhouse model [GreenLight](https://github.com/davkat1/GreenLight) in `C++` with bindings for Python.
-The environment is designed to train reinforcement learning models to control greenhouse crop production systems.
-GreenLight-Gym 2.0 is an updated version **
+**This repository is a reimplementation of the high-tech greenhouse model [GreenLight](https://github.com/davkat1/GreenLight) with `CasADi` in `C++` with bindings for `Python`.
+The environment is designed to train reinforcement learning models to control greenhouse crop production systems.**

 The code in this repository was used for the following [preprint](https://arxiv.org/abs/2410.05336) that has been accepted by [The 8th IFAC Conference on
 Sensing, Control and Automation Technologies for Agriculture](https://agricontrol25.sf.ucdavis.edu/).